 Establish Comprehensive Preventive Maintenance Programs:

-- Derive maintenance frequencies according to manufacturer specifications, regulatory requirements, and experience gained.
+- Determine maintenance frequencies based on manufacturer specifications, regulatory requirements, and operational experience.

-- Use dynamic scheduling that triggers maintenance based on actual equipment usage rather than just calendar intervals.
+- Apply dynamic scheduling that triggers maintenance based on actual equipment usage rather than just calendar intervals.

 Build Safety into Work Order Workflows:

-Don't treat safety as something separate from maintenance operations.
+Don't treat safety as separate from maintenance operations.

 - Embed required safety checks, permit requirements, and protective equipment specifications directly into work orders.